-Rate (Derivative Gain) - Values which can be entered range from 0001 to 9999, but they are used internally as XX.XX.
+Rate (Derivative Gain) - Values can be entered in the range of 0001 to 9999, but they are used internally as xx.xx.
 An entry of "0000" allows removal of the derivative term from the PID equation (a common practice).
 This accommodates applications which require only proportional and/or integral loops.
 Most control loops will operate as a PI loop.